opencybersecurityalliance/kestrel-lang/docs/language.rst

 The command ``DISP`` is an *inspection* hunt step to print attribute values of entities in a Kestrel variable.
-The command returns a tabular display object to a front-end, e.g., Jupyter Notebook.
+The command returns a tabular display object to a front end, for example, Jupyter Notebook.

 Syntax
 ^^^^^^